matheuspiffer/bookshelf/README.md

 <h1 align="center">BOOKSHELF</h1>

 ## 📄 ABOUT
-<p>A model manager for bookshelf to create, edit, delete, and list all books.</p>
+<p>A model manager for bookshelf to create, edit, delete, and display all books.</p>

 ## 🔗TECHNOLOGIES